A Diffusion MRI model for axonal damage quantification based on axial diffusivity reduction in axons: a Monte Carlo simulation study: Results

 \section{Results}

-Before simulating the axonal loss, we simulate and validate our model with simpler cases.
-These cases simulate a single average diffusivity for the random walk in all three compartments - the IA, the EAIC and the EAEC compartments.
-This is a useful first step to see what ADCs are observed for the isotropic components, and what axial and radial diffusivities are observed in the anisotropic part.
-We use the simple geometry of our voxel structure, to better control and observe the dynamics of the spins and how well our MC simulations and the model perform.
-To that end, as the first set of models, we consider only three directions diffusion weighting- $x,y,z$.
-Observe that in the $z$-direction, $\theta_{i k} = 0$ and with a single average diffusivity in the IA compartment and , the the overall model in Eq. \ref{dbsiAD_reducedModelEq} reduces to :

-In the $x$ (and $y$)-direction, $\theta_{i k} = \pi/2$ and with a single average diffusivity in the IA compartment and , the the overall model in Eq. \ref{dbsiAD_reducedModelEq} reduces to :

 Fitting the above two models for the three directions diffusion weighting- $x,y,z$- we get the signal as a combination of the exponential decay curves for each of the directions as shown in the figures below.
 Also shown are the corresponding signal intensities $f_i$ corresponding to each of the ADCs.
-Here, we simulate the following cases to validate our MC simulations and the model.
 The three compartments - the Fiber compartment, the cell compartment, and the Free water compartment - in the voxel are first simulated separately, and the model is validated.
 Then the full structure voxel is simulated and validated.
 The results are shown in Figures \ref{fiberComp1}, \ref{cellComp1}, \ref{waterComp1} and \ref{fullStr1}.